Duan Jianyu: Selected works

 Duan's most well-known installation work is titled Artistic Chicken (2002), which she originally created for the "Canton Express" exhibition curated by Hou Hanru in 2003 for the "Zone of Urgency (Z.O.U)" project within the 50th Venice Biennale in 2003.
 Artistic Chicken comprised 100 hand-painted, realistic-looking sculptures of chickens that were installed together on the floor of the gallery.
 The work was re-installed at the M+ Pavilion in Hong Kong in a re-staging of the "Canton Express" exhibition in 2017, although fewer than half of the original chicken-sculptures had survived.

+Being inspired by her famous novelist father Duan Quanfa, she has ventured into writing as a form of expression and has successfully published a novel titled "New York-Paris-Zhumadian".

 Exhibitions

 Duan Jianyu's artworks have been featured in many exhibitions in China, Asia, and internationally.